zbw/ckanext-edawax/ckanext/edawax/jdainfo/md/index.md

 This software is based on [CKAN](http://www.ckan.org), a leading open-source software for data portals around the globe.

+The service is free of charge for academic journals <span style="color:red">(please note our [selection policy](/info/selection))</span>.
+Working with the tool is easy and time-saving for editorial offices.

 In case of questions, please contact the product manager, Mr. Sven Vlaeminck (s[dot]vlaeminck[at]zbw[dot]eu).